Chapter 4. Requirements for OpenShift Data Science

-Your environment must meet certain requirements in order to receive support for Red Hat OpenShift Data Science.
+Your environment must meet certain requirements to receive support for Red Hat OpenShift Data Science.

-You need to meet the following requirements before you are able to install OpenShift Data Science on your Red Hat OpenShift Dedicated or Red Hat OpenShift Service on Amazon Web Services (ROSA) cluster.
+You must meet the following requirements before you are able to install OpenShift Data Science on your Red Hat OpenShift Dedicated or Red Hat OpenShift Service on Amazon Web Services (ROSA) cluster.

 A Red Hat customer account